 Sometimes we will pay for care only if we have given an approval before you get it.
-We call that "precertification."
+We call that precertification.
 You usually only need precertification for more serious care like surgery or being admitted to a hospital.
-Your plan documents list all the services that require this approval.
-Your PCP or network specialist will get this approval for you.
+When you get care from a doctor in the Banner Aetna network, your doctor gets precertification from us.
+But if you get your care outside our network, you must call us for precertification when that's required.